‘Bold And The Beautiful’ Spoilers: A Halloween Party To Remember

 Ridge & Shauna Attend The Event

-As both Ridge Forrester (Thorsten Kaye) and Shauna Fulton (Katrina Bowden) now live at the Forrester mansion.
-It only makes sense that they both would attend the evening’s events.
+As both Ridge Forrester (Thorsten Kaye) and Shauna Fulton (Katrina Bowden) now live at the Forrester mansion, it only makes sense that they both would attend the evening’s events.

-The promo photos show that the dressmaker will be playing for Team Forrester which seems to be a rather fitting outfit for him.
+The promo photos show that the dressmaker will be playing for Team Forrester, which seems to be a rather fitting outfit for him.
 Ridge will wear a hockey uniform with the FC emblem across the front of the shirt.

 Ridge has been fighting to keep his family together for the last couple of months.
 At first, he was just trying to patch up the relationship between his children, but since he moved Thomas Forrester (Matthew Atkinson) and Douglas Forrester (Henry Joseph Samiri) to his father’s house, he has taken a stand against the Logans.
 As he told Shauna, he won’t sacrifice his family for the sake of his marriage.